currantsforeyes/RetroPie-Setup/README.md

 Binaries and Sources
 --------------------

-Since the Pine64 has different hardware to Raspberry Pi's, installing from source is recommended but does take a long time.
+Since the Pine64 has different hardware to the Raspberry Pi family, installing from source is recommended but does take a long time.

 **I also have a Mali GPU optimisation script.**